CodeupClassroom/venus-modified-lessons/spa/add_screen.md

 3. add an entry in `router.js`.
 Remember to `import` both functions.
 4. add an `a` in `Navbar.js` with a `/quotes` link
 5. in the `QuotesView` function, add an empty `<div>` or `<table>` in which you will use JS to add quotes.
 Give it an id of `my-quotes`
-6. in the `QuotesEvents` function, use JavaScript to dynamically add ALL of the below quotes to your `my-quotes` element (`div` or `table`).
-Format your quotes however you wish (e.g., striped table rows, Bootstrap cards, etc.).
-Encapsulate all of the functionality for adding a single quote to `my-quotes` in its own function called `addQuote`.
+6. format your quotes however you wish (e.g., striped table rows, Bootstrap cards, etc.).
+Encapsulate all of the functionality for adding all of the quotes  to `my-quotes` in its own function called `makeQuotes`.
 This function can call other functions, if you wish.
 7. increment the version # to 0.0005.
 You earned it!

 ### Sample Quote Data